Submitty/submitty.github.io/_docs/student/communication/forum.md

    a thread it is required to select a category.
 Categories can be filtered on to display pertinent threads.

-*  **Thread Status**
-   Threads can be updated based on a status of being Question or a Comment.
-A question can be resolved/unresolved.

-*  **Merging Threads**
-   Often times students will ask the same question.
-Members of the teaching staff have the ability to merge similar threads.
-When merging a thread t1 into another thread t2, it is only possible to merge t1 into t2 if t2s last post occurred before t1 was created.

 *  **Image Attachments**
    Users can upload up to 5 images per post.

 *  **Code blocks and links**
-    Users can post code blocks and links using Markdown.
+    Users can post code blocks and links using [Markdown](markdown).

 *  **Post View Sorting**
-   display posts in chronological, alphabetical, or reply hierarchy style.
+   Display posts in chronological or reply-hierarchy style.

 *  **Anonymous Posting (to classmates)**
    Enables users to appear as anonymous when creating a post/thread.
-   Members of the teaching staff have the ability to view the user of an anonymous post if needed.
+   _Note: Members of the teaching staff have the ability to view the user of an anonymous post if needed._

 See also [Instructor - Discussion Forum](/instructor/forum).